hoogenboom-group/em-infrastructure/docs/Render-ws.md

 ```

 ### updating
-If any changes in render are made the github repository needs to be updated (eg `git pull`), then use --build when running the docker compose file to rebuild the image.
+If any changes in render are made the github repository needs to be updated (eg `git pull && git submodule update`), then use --build when running the docker compose file to rebuild the image.